ParadoxAlarmInterface/pai/README.md

 - **SITE ID**
 - **Email registered in the site**

-But do not do this because of https://github.com/CriticalSecurity/paradox
+We do not recommend using SWAN because of https://github.com/CriticalSecurity/paradox

 ## How to use
 See [wiki](https://github.com/ParadoxAlarmInterface/pai/wiki/Installation)